pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 });
 ```

-Everything is a stream.
-This includes what you are reading, listening, thinking, doing, etc. Data, change in data, events, errors are no exceptions.
-Even these are streams flowing in any application that we need to observe and react to.
-We just `subscribe()` to these `Observable` streams and react to `next()` event to handle it.
+## What is RxJS
+RxJS, Reactive Extensions for JavaScript, is a utility library for handling streams and events in reactive way.
+It provides elegant and powerful ways to establish continuous channels between producers and consumers of data and events to communicate.

+## Why is more important than what and how
+Imperative approach to handle streams of events, data, changes in data, error handling and recovery in these streams is very difficult.
+Due to asynchronous and continuous nature of stream, imperative approach leads to chaos in the code.
+Thankfully, even choas has some patterns that can be tackled in effective way.
+RxJS provides operators to handle these patterns.

-## Problems with Imperative/non Reactive Approach for handling streams
+## Drawbacks of Imperative/non Reactive Approach for handling streams

-1. Timing issue; notifying consumer before they are subscribed.
-2. Sequencing issue
+Imperative programming is difficult to support modern use cases due to below drawbacks:

+- Sphagetti code
+- Sharing data/state and its ownership
-3. Copying data/state locally
+- Copying data/state locally
+- Local updates not propogated to other consumers
-4. Additional listeners to update local state
+- Additional listeners to update local state
-5. Public emitters of data
-6. State ownership not defined
+- State ownership not defined
-7. Local updates not propogated to other consumers
+- Global event bus
+- Public emitters of data
+- Timing issue; notifying consumers before they are subscribed
+- Sequencing issue
-8. Low Data Encapsulation
+- Low Data Encapsulation
-9. Low cohesion
+- Low cohesion
-10. High coupling
+- High coupling
-11. Strange Side Effects
+- Strange Side Effects
-12. Unpredictable
+- Unpredictable

 ## Imperative Approach Using Event Bus